 But the Rainbows didn't give up.
-They returned to D.C. to practice, and about a year later, they went back to Robinson.
+They returned to D.C. to practice, and several months later (probably in October 1954), they went back to Robinson.
 When they sang their own arrangement of "Honey Hush" and an original composition called "Evening," Bobby Robinson's opinion changed and he offered to record them.

 While preparations for the recording were taking place, the group fooled around with another original composition, entitled "Mary Lee," a song composed, as a joke, about Marion Lee, someone's girlfriend and the only female permitted to come to rehearsals.
 Robinson was so impressed that he had them record that, and "Honey Hush" was never released.

 "Mary Lee" features interchanging lead singers.
 Ronald Miles starts the vocalizing with that now famous "Mary Lee" refrain and he does all subsequent refrains while John Berry sings the main lyric.
 Henry Womble gets in the last word as he puts the falsetto lid on the song.
 Amazingly, it was done in one take.
 The flip, "Evening," is led by John Berry.
 The tunes were issued on Red Robin in November 1954 and "Mary Lee" instantly started climbing the local Baltimore/Washington DC charts.
 On December 18, Billboard listed it as #6 in that area, for the week ended December 8.
 (That same week, the Charms' "Hearts Of Stone" was #1 in the territory, closely followed by the Spaniels' "Let's Make Up", the 5 Keys' "Ling Ting Tong", the Drifters' "White Christmas", and B.B.
 King's "You Upset Me Baby".)

 Ronald recalled that "Mary Lee" was very popular when it was released, making the top 10 in the New York and Washington, D.C. markets.
 We can only hope that Bobby Robinson paid enough DJs to play it, because he didn't bother to send it out for review.
-(Actually, he didn't send out any Red Robin records for review for the first nine months of 1955.)
+(Actually, he didn't send out any Red Robin records for review until October 1955.)